George Pu

 What I Do Now

-I acquire online businesses.
+I build businesses.
 Newsletters, affiliate sites, communities, micro-SaaS.
 The boring stuff that throws off cash and doesn't depend on algorithm whims.
+I hold forever.

-I also share what I've learned.
-The expensive lessons.
-The frameworks.
-The tools.
-If you're building something profitable and thinking about selling, or just want to think differently about business—this site is for you.
+I share what I learn.
+The expensive lessons, the frameworks, the tools.
+Everything on Founder Reality is free, forever.
+If you're building through AI disruption or just want to think differently about business — this site is for you.

 What Now?